The opt_table_font()

 , or"oblique"

-Should this font be added to the front of the already-defined fonts for the table?
+Should fonts be added to the beginning of any already-defined fonts for the table?
 By default, this is

 TRUE